-The unaudited condensed consolidated financial statements have been prepared in accordance with U.S. GAAP and the requirements of the Securities and Exchange Commission (the "SEC") for interim reporting.
+The unaudited condensed consolidated financial statements have been prepared in accordance with U.S. GAAP generally accepted accounting principles ("U.S. GAAP" or "GAAP") and the requirements of the Securities and Exchange Commission (the "SEC") for interim reporting.
 As permitted under those rules, certain footnotes or other financial information that are normally required by U.S. GAAP can be condensed or omitted.
-These interim results are not necessarily indicative of the results to be expected for the fiscal year ending December 31, 2023, or for any other interim period or for any other future year.
+These interim results are not necessarily indicative of the results to be expected for the fiscal year ending December 31, 2023 December 31, 2024, or for any other interim period or for any other future year.

-The condensed consolidated balance sheet as of December 31, 2022 has been derived from the audited consolidated financial statements of the Company, which are included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 (the "2022 Form 10-K").
+The condensed consolidated balance sheet as of December 31, 2022 December 31, 2023 has been derived from the audited consolidated financial statements of the Company, which are included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023 (the 2022 2023 Form 10-K).
 In the opinion of management, the unaudited condensed consolidated financial statements reflect all adjustments consisting only of normal recurring adjustments necessary to state fairly the financial position, results of operations and cash flows for the periods presented in conformity with U.S. GAAP applicable to interim periods.
-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the related notes thereto as of and for the year ended December 31, 2022, as disclosed in the 2022 Form 10-K.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the related notes thereto as of and for the year ended December 31, 2022 December 31, 2023, as disclosed in the 2022 2023 Form 10-K.

-There have been no material changes or updates to the Company's significant accounting policies from those described in the audited consolidated financial statements included in the 2022 Form 10-K except for the updates noted below.
+There have been no material changes or updates to the Company's significant accounting policies from those described in the audited consolidated financial statements included in the 2022 2023 Form 10-K except for the updates noted below.